 - Basic Form Coverages: These provide coverage for the most common perils including fire, wind, hail, and vandalism.

 - Broad Form Coverages: These provide more expansive coverage including damages from leaking appliances, structural collapse, falling objects, and ice, sleet, or snow.

 - Special Form Coverages: These provide the most expansive coverage but typically will still exclude damage from flood, earth movement, war, wear and tear, and vermin.

 Many commercial policies include business interruption coverage to provide payments for lost business income and to cover certain operating costs while your business is shutdown.
 Most BI policies require direct property damage for coverage to be provided.
 However, more expansive coverage may be available.

 Addressing Delayed, Denied, and Underpaid Hurricane Claims?

 As we have discussed, it is not uncommon for insurance companies to improperly delay, deny, or underpay hurricane insurance claims.
 From our experience handling claims from Hurricanes Laura, Delta, Harvey, Michael, and Irma, insurance companies often pay a small fraction of what is needed to fully restore your property.
 Many insurance companies will frustrate their policyholders through unnecessary delays.
-If you believe your claim has not been handled properly, contact the MIC Firm for a free consultation.
+If you believe your claim has not been handled properly, contact My Insurance Case for a free consultation.